marcelohdez/Atmpt/README.md

 Afterwards, whatever you have set as your `$VISUAL` environment variable will be run in the new directory.

-## Installing Manually
+## Building

 Ensure you have [Rust] installed.
-After cloning this repo, `cd` into it and install it with:
+After cloning this repo, `cd` into it and install by running:

 ```bash
 cargo install --path .
 ```

-Finally, you can create any templates you would like to use in atmpt's [data directory].
-To get started with the default ones in this repository you may copy them over:
+This should place the `atmpt` binary in `$HOME/.cargo/bin`, but you will not have any templates to use.
+You may either create them in atmpt's [data directory] _(along with the directory itself if it does not exist already)_, or you could use the default ones included in this repo _(example given for Unix-based systems like Linux and MacOS)_:

 ```bash
 mkdir -p $(atmpt --list-template-dir)
 cp -r templates/* $(atmpt --list-template-dir)
 ```

+Additionally, autocompletion files for several shells are created in a new `completions` directory.
+These should be placed in your respective shell's autocompletion directory, for example, `zsh` reads completion files from any directory in your `$fpath` environment variable.

 ## Data Directory